Convexity of Radial Mean Bodies via an Extension of Ball's Bodies: Introduction

+By an approximation argument, we are able to extend the convexity of $\|\cdot\|_{K_p(g)}$ to all $g\in \LC$ which reach their maximum at the origin, i.e., pass from Theorem~\ref{t:ball_expanded} to Theorem~\ref{t:all_g}.
+We demonstrate in Lemma~\ref{l:star_set} that $\|\cdot\|_{K_p(g)}$ may take on the value of infinity for certain $x$ when the origin is in the boundary of the support of $g$, in which case $K_p(g)$ is not necessarily compact with non-empty interior.

-We will need the following monotonicity from \cite[Theorem 3.12]{LMU25} and \cite[Proposition 3.11]{LMU25}.
-We say that a sequence of compact, star-shaped sets $L_j$ converges to a compact, star-shaped set $L$ if $\|\cdot\|_{L_j}\to \|\cdot\|_L$ point-wise on $\R^n$.
-Similarly, if $\{L(p)\}$ is a collection of compact, star-shaped sets indexed by a parameter $p$ belonging to an index set $I$, we say $p\mapsto L(p)$ is continuous if, for every $x\in\R^n$, the maps $p\mapsto \|x\|_{L(p)}$ is continuous as an extended, real-valued function. \begin{prop} Let $g\in \LC$ attain its maximum at the origin.
+Finally, we will need the following monotonicity.
+We say that a sequence of star-shaped sets $L_j$ converges to a star-shaped set $L$ if $\|\cdot\|_{L_j}\to \|\cdot\|_L$ point-wise on $\R^n$.
+Similarly, if $\{L(p)\}$ is a collection of star-shaped sets indexed by a parameter $p$ belonging to an index set $I$, we say $p\mapsto L(p)$ is continuous if, for every $x\in\R^n$, the map $p\mapsto \|x\|_{L(p)}$ on $I$ is continuous as an extended-real-valued function.
+The case $p>0$ is well-known, see, e.g., \cite{BGVV14}. \begin{thm} Let $g\in \LC$ attain its maximum at the origin.
 Then, for $-1<p<q\leq\infty$,